Code-Institute-Submissions/MattTomEd-MS2Foodle/README.md

 -   Code Institute for the Slack channel and tutor support when encouring technical issues or sudden Gitpod updates.

--   Catrin for the images.
+-   spoonacular for the API tool that this website has been based on.

--   The owners of the two example websites I browsed for ideas on how to create an appropriate website, JH Weddings and The Cardiff Photographer.
+-   Slack Exchange for helpful tips on specific questions I had during the creation of this project.